 Children tend to like routine and structure.
 Even the physical barriers of desks lined up in a row can be a comfort to certain students.
 Montessori classrooms are built to allow movement and change and the teachers tend to guide more than directly instruct.

 While this is probably not an insurmountable obstacle, it’s definitely something to bear in mind.
 The hierarchy of traditional classrooms allows less freedom to the students, but it can also ensure a class environment that feels ordered, safe and routine.

 Should you be a Montessori teacher?

-Earning a degree is your first step.
-After that, you can decide if you want to teach at an authentic Montessori school or if you just want to use Montessori principals in your teaching.
+If you decide you believe in the Montessori Method, getting educated is your first step.
+After that, you can decide if you want to teach at an authentic Montessori school or if you just want to use Montessori principles in your teaching.
 Learn more about becoming a Montessori teacher or earning a Montessori credential on the American Montessori Society’s website.

 If you’re not quite ready to commit to earning an Early Childhood Education (ECE) degree, take some time to learn more about the impact these professionals have on our society in our article, “4 Reasons You Can’t Ignore the Importance of Early Childhood Education.”

 EDITOR’S NOTE: This article was originally published in November 2014.
 It has since been updated to include information relevant to 2017.